keithhetrick/web-scraping-with-node/README.md

 - _Scrapes the website for the latest books, converts the scraped data into a CSV file & saves it to a local folder._

-### **Hacker News Scraper _(Node.js, Cheerio, Got-Scraping, Playwright, Puppeteer, Crawlee, Docker)_**
+### **Hacker News Scraper _(Node.js, Cheerio, Got-Scraping, Crawlee, Docker)_**

-- _Scrapes the website for the latest news._
+- Version 1: _Scrapes the website for the latest news._
+- Version 2: _The **CheerioCrawler** version using **Crawlee** is similar, but since **Crawlee** "simulates" the actions of a real user, the browser settings are defaulted to `"headless: true"`, so the designated browser opens & the whole program runs as automated.
+Also, any & all Datasets are stored in a storage folder in the root directory, & containerized using **Docker**._

+### **Product Scraper _(Node.js, Cheerio, Playwright, Crawlee, Docker)_**

+- Version 1: _Scrapes a website for a specific product & takes a screenshot of the webpage.
+Code is currently set for mintmobile.com._
+- Version 2: _The **PlaywrightCrawler** version using **Crawlee** is similar, but since **Crawlee** "simulates" the actions of a real user, the browser settings are defaulted to `"headless: true"`, so the designated browser opens & the whole program runs as automated.
+Also, any & all Datasets are stored in a storage folder in the root directory, & containerized using **Docker**._

 ### **Amazon Scraper _(Node.js, Cheerio, Puppeteer, Playwright)_**

-- _Scrapes Amazon for a specific product & takes a screenshot of the webpage._
+- Version 1: _Scrapes Amazon for a specific product & takes a screenshot of the webpage._
-- _The **Playwright** version similar, but since Playwright "simulates" the actions of a real user, the browser settings are defaulted to "headless: true", so the designated browser opens & the whole program runs as automated._
+- Version 2: _The **Playwright** version is similar, but since **Playwright** "simulates" the actions of a real user, the browser settings are defaulted to `"headless: true"`, so the designated browser opens & the whole program runs as automated._

-### **Product Scraper _(Node.js, Cheerio, Puppeteer, Playwright)_**

-- _Scrapes a website for a specific product & takes a screenshot of the webpage.
-Code is currently set for mintmobile.com._

 ### **Yelp Scraper _(Node.js, Cheerio, Unirest)_**